gateschema/gateschema-form-vue/README.md

 * Able to change schema dynamically
 * Extendible, custom form component

+## How it works
+It transforms a [gateschema-js](https://github.com/GateSchema/gateschema-js) instance and the input value into a [StateForm](https://github.com/stateform/StateForm-Specification) state, and use a StateForm implemetation to display the form.

 ## Quick Start
-In this example use [iview](https://github.com/iview/iview), and [stateform-iview](https://github.com/stateform/stateform-iview) as UI layer
+In this example we use [stateform-iview](https://github.com/stateform/stateform-iview) as  [StateForm](https://github.com/stateform/StateForm-Specification) layer.
 ```js
 // file: GateSchemaForm.js